WrathChaos/react-native-login-screen/README.md

 Version 5 with the completely new UI

 - Whole new UI / UX Design 😍
-- Simplistic Design
+- Built-in Email Validation 📧
+- Built-in Password Validation 🔒
+- Built-in Email Tooltip 📧
+- Built-in Password Tooltip 🔒
+- Built-in Show/Hide Password Feature 👀
+- Fully Customizable 🎨
 - Better Code Quality 🚀
-- Fully Customizable
 - Ready to use `SocialButton` Component
-- Built-in Show/Hide Password Feature 👀
 - `Only ONE dependency` is needed

 ## Installation